-Technologies which may allow remote attendance by audience members are forbidden because they provide opportunities to record or stream the examination.
+Technologies which may allow remote attendance by audience members to in-person exams are forbidden because they provide opportunities to record or stream the examination.
 Virtual defences may have an audience; it is helpful if you indicate expected audience numbers for a virtual defence at the time you submit the booking request.

 Examination Reminder Email

 Approximately one week prior to the Final Oral Defence, Graduate and Postdoctoral Studies will send an examination reminder email to all members of the examining committee and the graduate program.
 This email will include a copy of the external examiner’s report, Chair’s Report form template, and Doctoral Dissertation Approval form.
 The External Examiner's Report is confidential and its contents must not be discussed with the candidate prior to the Final Oral Defence.